singingwolfboy/netlify-home/_posts/2016-01-05-a-step-by-step-nanoc-on-netlify.md

 nanoc view
 ```

-The commands above will create your nanoc site, enter your site folder, build your site and offer it for view at []() and in that order.
+The commands above will create your nanoc site, enter your site folder, build your site and offer it up for view at [http://localhost:3000/](http://localhost:3000/), in that order from the top and down.

+As is obvious, Nanoc is lightning fast and incredibly easy to get up and running with some basic content, as it comes with a file structure with some rudimentary content pre-installed.

+The files and directories created are:

+nanoc.yaml
+Site-wide configuration details for Nanoc.

+Rules
+Ruby file which describes how pages and assets will be processed.

+content/
+The content of the site, like pages, images etc.

+layouts/
+Layout directory for your templates/layouts.

+lib/
+Custom Ruby code directory.